JanaMus/Augusta/docs/Installation.rst

 Python
 ^^^^^^^^^
 Augusta is an open-source **Python 3 (up to 3.8)** package.
 Python comes preinstalled on most Linux and with OSX distributions.
-On Windows, Python must be installed manually: see `Python´s Documentation <https://docs.python.org/3/using/windows.html>`_.
+On Windows, Python need to be installed: see `Python´s Documentation <https://docs.python.org/3/using/windows.html>`_.

 Python version can be checked via (Augusta works with Python 3, up to 3.8):